Time Fades Away: Reissues

-Time Fades Away long remained the only officially released Neil Young album unavailable on compact disk.
+Time Fades Away long remained the only officially released Neil Young album unavailable on compact disc.
 Young had often cited his unfavorable memories of the tour as the main reason that the record had not been reissued.

-In the mid-1990s, plans were made to release the album on CD using the HDCD encoding; several test pressings were made, and a release date of November 7, 1995 was announced.
+In the mid-1990s, plans were made to release the album on CD using the HDCD encoding; several test pressings were made, and a release date of November 7, 1995, was announced.
 However, the CD release was shelved for unknown reasons.
 In early 2007, Young's management reiterated that there were no plans to release the album on CD.
 Pristine vinyl copies are still available in used stores and on eBay, often with the fold-out liner notes still intact; some CDs from the 1995 test pressings exist, and copies of these CDs are circulated as bootlegs.
 Additionally, some fans have made CDs from the more readily available vinyl copies.

 In 2014, Young released a limited edition box set of vinyl records that includes the original Time Fades Away along with On the Beach, Tonight's the Night, and Zuma.
 From December 2014, Young's first 14 albums, including Time Fades Away, were released as high-resolution downloads via the Pono digital music service, HDTracks and Qobuz.
 The album finally saw an official CD release in August 2017 as part of the CD version of Official Release Series Discs 5-8 boxset.
 The CD version was finally released for individual purchase on September 23, 2022.

 Time Fades Away is also available on streaming platforms such as Deezer and Apple Music.
 It is also available for streaming and download in high resolution audio on the Neil Young Archives website.

+On November 3, 2024, a 50th anniversary reissue entitled Time Fades Away 50 was released, featuring an extra track, "Last Trip to Tulsa", previously released as the B-side to the single release of "Time Fades Away".